omnibenchmark/omnibenchmark/README.md

 ## Installing poetry too

-Create a virtualenv and install poetry, with a compilled python3.11
+Create a virtualenv and install poetry, with a compilled (altinstall) python3.12

 ```
 mkdir -p ~/python